 In line with everything being on display, with open shelving, it is more likely that you will want to stay on trend with your kitchenware.
 If you love to show off your unchipped and perfectly matched stoneware, then open shelving could be a good choice.

-Open shelving is going to be a challenge when it comes to lighting.
+Open shelving for upper kitchen cabinets is going to be a challenge when it comes to lighting.
 Having large pots, and unusually shaped items in an open shelving system are likely to cast some pretty bizarre shadows if you aren’t careful.